RozbehSharahi/graphql3/README.md

 ---

-As this is a very new extension, I can not yet recommend to use in production yet.
-It is not well tested yet.
-It is very welcome to inform me about [issues](https://github.com/RozbehSharahi/graphql3/issues).

----

 This package enables you to register a graphql schema for your TYPO3 page.

 If you register a schema, it is accessible via the tail `/graphql` or `/graphiql` on your site's root-page: